-Prior to enrolling in the course, you need to consider the Australian Qualifications Framework statements of the typical achievement required to gain the Statement of Attainment and your belief in your ability to complete the training.
+Prior to enrolling in the course, you must consider the Australian Qualifications Framework's applied knowledge and skills to the level required and your belief in your ability to complete the training.

 When you have determined the right training for you, after the enrolment process, you will be required to undertake a Language, Literacy and Numeracy test, designed to assist us in understanding any additional assistance you may need prior to commencing or throughout your training.

 You undertake the training online through our Learning Management System (LMS).